wp-plugins/simple-maintenance-mode/readme.txt

 *  Multiple templates to choose from to give you more layout options
 *  More color options for the fonts so you can customize the text even more
 *  Toggle countdown timer on and off on your maintenance mode page
+*  Use the build in Twitter and Facebook iconson your maintenance mode page
 *  And more...

 Don't let work on your site without using this maintenance mode plugin.
 It will let your users know you are temporarily down for maintenance.